JohnWLandeen/Group_Project/README.md

 # Group_Project
-As of this writing, cannabis remains federally illegal as a "Schedule 1" controlled substance, reserved for drugs that have no medical benefit and a high potential for abuse (along with, for instance, heroin and lysergic acid diethylamide (LSD)).
+As of this writing, cannabis remains federally illegal as a "Schedule 1" controlled substance, a categorization reserved for drugs that have no medical benefit and a high potential for abuse (along with, for instance, heroin and lysergic acid diethylamide (LSD)).

 Proponents of decriminalizing and descheduling cannabis argue that it has been extenstively researched and scientifically validated as a plant that offers myriad physical health benefits, and with far less potential for lethal overconsumption than alcohol, for example, or even over-the-counter medications like acetaminophen (and they point to the 30,000+ cannabis-related studies published on the National Center for Biotechnology's PubMed.gov site in response to claims that it has not yet been researched or studied well enough to justify recreational legalization on a national level).